wso2-attic/ballerina-integrator/README.md

 ### <a name="deploying-on-docker"></a> Deploying on Docker

 You can run the service that we developed above as a docker container.
-As Ballerina language offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.
+As Ballerina platform offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.

-- In our OrderMgtService, we need to import  `` import ballerinax.docker; `` and use `` @docker:configuration `` as shown below to enable docker
-image generation during the build time.
+- In our OrderMgtService, we need to import  `` import ballerinax.docker; `` and use the annotation `` @docker:configuration `` as shown below to enable docker image generation during the build time.

 ##### OrderMgtService.bal